Appendix of Resources

 ExecVision

-The AA-ISP is are furthering research and fostering discussions about the field of inside sales.
+Emblaze is furthering research and fostering discussions about the field of inside sales.
 They have dozens of chapters all over the globe and tons of resources available online.

 A fantastic group founded and led by Mark Birch.
 Headquartered in New York, they now have chapters all over the world.